-Before taking English 317R, you should have successfully completed English 218R, Introduction to Creative Writing.
+Before taking English 317R, you should have successfully completed English 218, Creative Writing.

 Below are the official university learning outcomes for English 317:

 To accomplish these goals, you will read a lot and write a lot and talk critically about writing a lot.
 You will submit your best work for my critique, then you will revise passionately.
 You will critique other students’ essays with respect and precision, seeking to learn about your own writing as you do so.
 Finally, you will study literary journals and submit your writing to them.

 Plus online readings (in HTML or PDF format) available at the Quotidiana website and other online texts as referenced in the lessons.

 This course is likely different from others you may have taken.
 For one thing, it is a creative writing class.
 Each of the twelve lessons requires you to do extensive reading and writing.
 These readings will build from the rudiments and earliest origins of the essay to theoretical essays, from early English essayists to exemplary contemporary practitioners.
 It is my hope that you will continually be inspired and challenged by the assignments, that they will cause you to reflect on your own writing, and, through this self-awareness, lead you to improvement.